 - A DUI second carries a 1-year revocation

-Note that drivers who prevail at a DMV hearing will still have their license revoked if they end up getting convicted of DUI in criminal court.
+Note that if you prevail at a DMV hearing, you will still have your license revoked if you end up getting convicted of DUI in criminal court.9

-2. When and how can I obtain a restricted license after a Nevada DUI?
+2. When and how can I obtain one?

-- The defendant should contact the Nevada DMV in Carson City by dialing 1-877-368-7828 and then pressing options 6, 2 and 3.
-The defendant then needs to provide his/her driver’s license number to the agent.
-At that point, the defendant should ask the agent if it is necessary to get an SR 22 insurance form from his/her insurance company in order to get a restricted license.
+- Contact the Nevada DMV in Carson City by dialing 1-877-368-7828 and then press options 6, 2 and 3.
+You need to provide your driver’s license number to the agent.
+At that point, ask the agent if it is necessary to get an SR 22 insurance form from your insurance company in order to get a restricted license.
 It probably will be necessary.

-- If the DMV agent confirms that the person needs an SR 22 form, he/she should contact his/her car insurance company and get an SR 22 form.
-(Learn more about how Nevada DUIs affect car insurance.)
+- If the DMV agent confirms that you need an SR 22 form, contact your car insurance company and get an SR 22 form.

-- The defendant must then fill out the Nevada DMV Restricted License Application and follow directions on the application on how to submit it to the Nevada DMV.
-This includes getting an ignition interlock device installed and checked by the DMV.
+- Then fill out the Nevada DMV Restricted License Application and follow directions on the application on how to submit it to the Nevada DMV.

-- The defendant then waits to hear from the DMV.
-Note that the DMV will verify the information on the restricted license application with the defendant’s employer.
-If the DMV approves the application, the defendant may then return to a full-service DMV with a valid ID to get the restricted license.
+- Wait to hear from the DMV.
+Note that the DMV will verify the information on the restricted license application with your employer.
+If the DMV approves the application, you may then return to a full-service DMV with a valid ID to get the restricted license.10

-Nevada restricted licenses permit DUI defendants to drive to and from the following locations under the following conditions:11
+Nevada restricted licenses allow you to drive to and from the following locations under the following conditions:11

-Self-employed defendants must attach a copy of their business license or other acceptable document(s) to substantiate self-employment.
+If you are self-employed, you must attach a copy of your business license or other acceptable document(s) to substantiate self-employment.

 Workdays and hours are limited to a maximum of six (6) days per week, ten (10) hours per day.

 The school route may be traveled on scheduled school days only, and no more than once daily.
-And the driving must be for academic purposes only, not extra-curricular activities.
+Plus the driving must be for academic purposes only, not extra-curricular activities.

-Note that if the defendant needs to drive a household member to the doctor’s, the restricted license application must include a doctor’s statement with the following information:
+Note that if you need to drive a household member to the doctor’s, the restricted license application must include a doctor’s statement with the following information:

 - description of the person’s medical condition(s),